prazdevs/praz-dev-old/content/blog/a-javascript-story.md

 ##### Inconsistencies

 _"If JavaScript is consistent at something, it's at being inconsistent"_.
-That was what i used to believe, literally.
-And i can tell I'm not the only one.
+That was what I used to believe, literally.
+And I can tell I'm not the only one.
 If you don't try to understand why JavaScript is the way it is, lots of things might look weird, here are some math examples:

 ```js
 [] + [] // -> ''